 • Sail through magnificent fjords and visit a local community in Ittoqqortoormiit

-Embark aboard the MS Expedition in the afternoon and depart Longyearbyen in the evening.
+Embark aboard the G Expedition in the afternoon and depart Longyearbyen in the late afternoon.
+Arrival transfer included.

-Taking advantage of local ice and weather conditions, explore Svalbard, one of those rare places on Earth blessed with both awe-inspiring landscape and compelling history.
-On day five, begin exploring the coastline.
+Taking advantage of local ice and weather conditions, explore the Northwest Spitsbergen National Park, one of those rare places on Earth blessed with both awe-inspiring landscape and compelling history.

 Keep an eye out for majestic whales, which are known to feed here in the summer months.
 Spot orca, humpback and minke whales, as well as dolphins.
 Enjoy lectures by expedition staff.